Biography

 • Trinity College

-Steve is a postdoctoral researcher in Psychology at New York University in the Social Identity and Morality Lab.
+Currently, he is an NSF and AXA postdoctoral fellow at New York University.
 He received his PhD from the University of Cambridge (Trinity College), where he was a Gates Cambridge Scholar.
 Previously, he studied Psychology and Symbolic Systems at Stanford University.
-Steve studies intergroup conflict, the spread of (mis)information, and how these topics interact with digital technologies, such as social media and artificial intelligence.

 Previous Education